Zakalvve/Lets-Game/README.md

 ## State of the project

 The project is currently unfinished.
 I implemented all of the *"core"* functionality.
-However, some big areas such as user chat and user notifications remain un implemented.
+However, some big areas such as user chat and user notifications remain un-implemented.

 In addition, much of the code is in need of a refactor.
 A mechanism/tool for loading data required for UI elements would be good for developing the RESTful API.

 Updating the UI would be a hugh must.
 In fact it might pay to decouple the backend from the front and instead move all the UI stuff client side.
 Then I could use a clientside framework to create the UI.
-Some of the features I woul;d like to add include things like a countdown once the event is less than one day away.
+I could use something like astro or Next to maintain serverside rendering to improve SEO.
+Some of the features I would like to add include things like a countdown once the event is less than one day away.

-Implementing the ability to fecth games from BGG would make the pols feel more important.
+Implementing the ability to fecth games from BGG (Board game geek has a public API) would make the polls feel more important.

 Logic that calculates which games can be played during the event duration would help guide the selection choices of the group.

 ## Conclusion

-I hope/plan to return to this project in the future.
-I learned a lot and that was my main goal.
+I hope/plan to return to this project in the future but for now I learned a lot and that was my main goal.